hardik-143/quickToast/docs/getting-started.md

-# 🚀 Getting Started :id=getting-started
+# 🚀 Getting Started :id=intro

 **⚡ From Zero to Toast Hero in Under 2 Minutes!** This guide covers everything from basic installation to advanced usage patterns.
 No more staring at blank screens wondering where to start!

 <div class="blockquote-orange blockquote-wrapper">

-!> **🎯 Pro tip**: Think of this as your toast bootcamp.
+!> **Pro tip**: Think of this as your toast bootcamp.
 By the end, you'll be creating notifications so beautiful, users will actually want to see them.
 Yes, we're that good! 🚀

 </div>

 ---

-## 📦 Installation :id=installation
+## Installation

 ### CDN (Recommended)